neurocracy/omnipedia/docs/security.md

 # Security

-We go above and beyond what most projects would consider "good enough" to make it difficult for anyone to compromise our work and potentially endanger our users, and hope that we can demonstrate the implementation of many security best practices.
+We go above and beyond what most projects would consider "good enough" to make it very difficult for anyone to compromise our work and hope that we can demonstrate the implementation of many security best practices.

 ## Reporting